 - Streets Beach

-I spent a full day here relaxing on the man made beach and dipping in the lagoon at Streets Beach, wandering round the many shops and having lunch in one of the numerous restaurants.
+I spent a full day here relaxing on the man-made beach and dipping in the lagoon at Streets Beach, wandering around the many shops and having lunch in one of the numerous restaurants.
 A great place to chill out for the day especially if your schedule whilst in Brisbane is hectic.
-Obviously you need good weather to take full advantage.
+Obviously, you need good weather to take full advantage.

 3. Lone Pine Koala Sanctuary – it might just be me but one of the first things I think about when I think of Australia are koalas so where better to go than a koala sanctuary if you want to come face to face with over 130 of them.
 Entrance fee applies.
 For an optional additional $20 you can cuddle a koala, under the supervision of one of the handlers, and receive a souvenir photograph of the experience.
 Unfortunately, the koala I had the (mis) fortune of cuddling was not the most well behaved.
 He did not want to sit still and kept trying to pull my necklace (maybe my own fault for wearing one).
 With many kangaroos that you can feed and pet, together with lizards wandering freely this is a great day out if you are an animal lover.

 4. Mt Coot-tha Summit – we jumped on Brisbane’s Hop on Hop off bus (I find that these are great tours especially if you do not have much time in a city and want to see all of the main attractions) and it took us up to Mt Coot-tha.
 With a restaurant, cafe (I recommend trying a chocolate milkshake) and well-stocked gift shop you can happily spend a couple of hours at the summit.
 The views over Brisbane are stunning, especially on a clear day.
 Next to the summit are the Botanical Gardens which we, unfortunately, did not have time to visit but a visit came highly recommended – maybe next time(?).